benbalter/jekyll-default-layout/README.md

       - jekyll-default-layout
     ```

+## What it does

+If no layout is specified for a Markdown post or page, the plugin automatically sets the "post", "page", or "default" layout if it exists.

 ## Disabling

-There are two ways to disable the plugin:

-1. For a specific post or page, add `layout: nil` to the front matter.
+For a specific post or page, add `layout: null` to the front matter.

-2. Site-wide, set a different front matter default for that layout.